enis/ratis/ratis-replicated-map/README.md

 all of the remaining code, including the client and querying capabilities which is built on top of the other modules.
 In that sense, it is dog-fooding the ratis library to implement an end-to-end solution for a replicated in-memory data store.

+Replicated maps are conceptually similar to ZooKeeper and/or etcd where the data is hosted in a known cluster configuration and is not sharded.
+All the servers in the cluster participate in a single RAFT ring.

+The data model is that users can create independent RMap instances in the cluster and read / write or scan the data as key value pairs in those replicated maps.
+A replicated map named the meta map contains information about all of the other maps in the cluster.